aws-samples/media-analysis-policy-evaluation-framework/README.md

 The solution is available as a [CDK](https://aws.amazon.com/cdk/) package, which you can deploy to your AWS account by following the [instruction](#deployment-steps).

-#### A screenshot of the Video Shot Insights page
+#### A screenshot of the built-in web UI
 ![Demo video](./assets/screenshot-shot.png)

 ### Architecture Overview

-The solution employs a microservices serverless architecture, which consists of three loosely coupled microservices:
+The solution employs a microservices serverless architecture, which consists of three loosely coupled components:

 - **Web UI**: This allows users to upload videos, extract metadata, and apply dynamic analysis in a self-serve manner.
 It is a static React application hosted on [Amazon S3](https://aws.amazon.com/s3/) as a static website, with [Amazon CloudFront](https://aws.amazon.com/cloudfront/) for content distribution, [Amazon Cognito](https://aws.amazon.com/cognito/) user pool, and [Amazon Amplify](https://aws.amazon.com/amplify/) for authentication.
-- **Extraction Service**: This core component of the solution manages the video metadata extraction workflow.
-It handles process concurrency (the number of videos and frames processed in parallel), ensures high availability, and offers flexible configuration options.
+- **Extraction Service**: This core component manages the video metadata extraction workflow, orchestrating visual extraction from sampled video frames, applying AI features for data extraction, and transcribing audio to text.
+It supports process concurrency, ensures high availability, and provides flexible configuration options.
 The extracted data is accessible via S3 and RESTful APIs.
 It is built using [Amazon Step Functions](https://aws.amazon.com/step-functions/), [Amazon API Gateway](https://aws.amazon.com/api-gateway/), [AWS Lambda](https://aws.amazon.com/lambda/), [Amazon DynamoDB](https://aws.amazon.com/dynamodb/), [Amazon OpenSearch Service](https://aws.amazon.com/opensearch-service/), [Amazon SQS](https://aws.amazon.com/sqs/), [Amazon SNS](https://aws.amazon.com/sns/), Amazon S3, and [Amazon VPC](https://aws.amazon.com/vpc/).
-- **Evaluation Service**: A lightweight component that helps users construct GenAI prompts and easily run evaluation tasks through the Web UI.
-It includes sample prompt templates for video content moderation, summarization, and IAB classification, demonstrating how to leverage Generative AI for flexible video analysis based on the Extraction Service output.
+- **Evaluation Service**: A lightweight component that enables users to create GenAI prompts and run evaluation tasks via a Web UI, with sample templates for video moderation, summarization, and IAB classification, demonstrating flexible video analysis based on Extraction Service output.
 This is a serverless application utilizing Amazon API Gateway, AWS Lambda, [Amazon Bedrock](https://aws.amazon.com/bedrock/), and Amazon DynamoDB.

 ![configureation UI](./assets/guidance-diagram.png)